SRI-CSL/stegotorus/userguide/index.md

 $> ./payload_gen -r <file.pcap> "tcp and port 80"
 ```

 This will generate 2 files `client.out` and `server.out`.
-Note that you will probably not be able to support PDF or image steganography with only these HTTP traces.
+Note that you will not be able to support full PDF or image steganography with only these HTTP traces.

+### PDF Steganography

+For PDF steganography, StegoTorus obtains the pdf (cover) payloads from `server.out` for PDF GET, and from the `pdfs-dir` directory in your configuration file for PDF POST.

+In other words, the output of the `payload_gen` tool above should be good for providing cover payloads for PDF GET.
+For PDF POST, you can crawl the Internet to download some pdf files and put them in the `pdfs-dir` directory.

+Not all pdf's can be used by StegoTorus (e.g., pdf's involving features such as incremental updates cannot be parsed), but it would skip the ones that it cannot use.

+### Image Steganography

+We use JPG image files for cover traffic.
+Simply crawl the web and download JPG files to the `images-dir` directory specified in your configuration file.

+For using streams as cover, you would again save images to the `stream-dir` location as specified by the configuration file.
+But these images need to be called 0.jpg through 99.jpg as they mimic a webcam.
+They should all be the same quality.
+If you have a web cam, use that to generate these image files.